hytechclub/py-201/DiscordBot/DiscordCodeAlong.md

 ## Logging Received Messages

 Currently, the `on_message` event handler doesn't have any visible side effects, so it's not easy to test if it's working correctly.
-Let's add a log message so we can tell when the Bot is handling messages.
+Let's add a log message so we can tell when the bot is handling messages.

 1. Under the if statement within the `on_message` function, add a print statement
 1. Print a message that logs both the `message.author` and `message.content` from the received message.